adriennemadarang/Text-Editor/README.md

 I WANT to create notes or code snippets with or without an internet connection<br>
 SO THAT I can reliably retrieve them for later use<br>

+## Questions
+If you would like to contribute, please contact me.